emitanaka/cheer/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The `cheer` package is created for teaching demo purposes.
+The `praise.me` package is created for teaching demo purposes.
 It extends the idea of the `praise` package but includes:

 -   the use of `cowsay` package to demonstrate the use of imported package,